conduktor/conduktor-docs/docs/testing/features/building-tests/tasks/index.md

+---
+title: Tasks
+description: Tasks are the building blocks that make up a Test Scenario.
+---

 # Tasks

 Tasks are the building blocks that make up a [Test Scenario](../test-scenarios).
 Each task represents an action, for example: